 Why do we have Christmas trees?

-There have been many predecessors to the modern day Christmas Tree.
+As it turns out, there have been many predecessors to the modern day Christmas Tree.
 The Romans used fir trees in their temples when honouring Saturn, the God of Agriculture.
-In Northern Europe, they put up Evergreen Trees during winter solstice to keep away evil spirits and illness.
+In Northern Europe, they put up Evergreen Trees during the winter solstice to keep away evil spirits and illness.

 Our Christmas Tree tradition is thought to date back to the 1830s.
 It comes from Germany.
 German theologian Martin Luther is said to have started the craze after being inspired at a night’s walk through the forest and wanting to bring the outdoors in.

 In 1841 Prince Albert set up a tree in Windsor Castle.
 In 1846 the Royal family was sketched in front of their Christmas tree.
 Of course, the Christmas tree trend swiftly took off.
-What will Will and Kate or Harry and Meghan make us covet next?
+What will the royals make us covet next?

 Sustainable Christmas tree alternatives